eatrabyo/dads_5001_dash_app_for_ml/README.md

   5. Confusion matrix
   6. Model Performance (Accuracy score)

-### 1. Predict your digit handwritting
-The fisrt of all component, this one will predict your digit handwritting by upload picture(.png) into Drag and Drop or Select Files.
-Then app will show your image and result on predicted value.
+### 1. Drag and drop new image for prediction
+A drag and drop box is provided for uploading a picture.
+The picture will be predicted by the best model and the result will be shown under the picture.

 <img width="309" alt="image" src="https://github.com/eatrabyo/dads_5001_dash_app_for_ml/assets/92035314/4745acb6-3b6d-477c-aa64-3bc710c9a2cc">

 ### 2. Classification Model Simulator
 There are 3 options:
-  1. Select Models    : Use for analyzes data patterns to determine future outcomes which provide 5 model are Neural Network, Random Forest, Logistic Regression,                         Extra Trees Classifier and XGB Classifier
+  1. Select Models    : Use for analyze data patterns to determine future outcomes which provide 5 model are Neural Network, Random Forest, Logistic Regression,                         Extra Trees Classifier and XGB Classifier.
-  2. Test Set Size    : This will be split dataset to train and test size.
-Able to split test size minimun 0.1 and maximun 0.5
+  2. Test Set Size    : This will split the dataset into training and testing sets.
+Users can specify the split size, with a minimum value of 0.1 and a maximum value of 0.5.
-  3. Number of Splits : Setting number of K-fold (minimun 2 and maximun 5) for cross validation that is resampling procedure used to evaluate machine learning                             models on a limited data sample.
+  3. Number of Splits : Set the number of K-fold cross-validation, which is a resampling procedure used to evaluate machine learning models on a limited data sample.
+The number of folds can be set between a minimum of 2 and a maximum of 5.

 <img width="305" alt="image" src="https://github.com/eatrabyo/dads_5001_dash_app_for_ml/assets/92035314/de3a7402-f449-4af8-b83e-c8d8d7ec44f1">

 ### 3. Dataset
 In this part show dataset information
-  1. No. of Record      : Show total number of images in the dataset
+  1. No. of Record      : Show total number of images in the dataset.
   2. No. of Categories  : Show total number of categories.
-Maximun is 10 categories (๐ ๑ ๒ ๓ ๔ ๕ ๖ ๗ ๘ ๙)
+Maximun is 10 categories (๐ ๑ ๒ ๓ ๔ ๕ ๖ ๗ ๘ ๙).
-  3. No. of Train set   : Show total number of images in train dataset
+  3. No. of Train set   : Show total number of images in train dataset.
-  4. No. of Test set    : Show total number of images in test dataset
+  4. No. of Test set    : Show total number of images in test dataset.

 <img width="328" alt="image" src="https://github.com/eatrabyo/dads_5001_dash_app_for_ml/assets/92035314/46231a02-d2c0-4e61-b905-f153fb0531f7">

 ### 4. Evaluation
 In this part show evaluate results
-  1. Best Model                       : Show the best model which is the highest train score.
-Model refer from user selecting model
+  1. Best Model: Display the best model from the list of selected models, which has the highest training score.
-  2. Accuracy score of the best model : Show score of best model that are train score, validation score and test score
+  2. Accuracy score of the best model: Display the scores of the best model, including the training score, validation score, and test score.

 <img width="330" alt="image" src="https://github.com/eatrabyo/dads_5001_dash_app_for_ml/assets/92035314/1c2a1d72-908b-4c96-97e7-181161f830b4">